 2. Increase Profit Margin or Units Sold

 Typically, companies aim for a 10% increase in this category for any given year.
-You may want to be more (or less) aggressive depending on trends in your industry, but 10% seems to be a pretty reasonable number most years.
+You may want to be more (or less) aggressive depending on trends in your industry.
+But from our standpoint, 10% seems to be a pretty reasonable number most years.

 The obvious goal here is that selling more units or increasing the profit margin on each unit sold increases revenue.
 Beyond that, looking at units sold can show you which of your products are popular so you can focus on them.

-Increasing profit margin will allow you to not only generate more income, but also help you realize how your pricing strategy is working.
+The increasing profit margin allows you to not only generate more income but also help you realize how your pricing strategy works.
 If you can sell more units without discounts, it might be time to consider a price increase.

 3. Reduce Customer Churn

 In sales, we spend an inordinate amount of time chasing new leads.
-New customers and new markets are the shiny toy we all covet.
+New customers and new markets are the shiny toys we all covet.

-However, chasing down new business costs money – in generating leads, in marketing, and in hours spent trying to cultivate the leads so they become customers.
+But, chasing down new business costs money.
+You will need more money in generating leads, in marketing, and in hours spent trying to cultivate the leads so they become customers.